hfossli/AGAsyncTestHelper/README.md

 # AGAsyncTestHelper

 C Macro for writing unit tests with asynchronous operations.
-Works perfectly with SenTestingKit!
+Works perfectly with the new XCTest framework!
+If you want to use SenTestingKit be sure to use tag `0.2.1`.

 ### Example blocks